-We are announcing the following dates for our upcoming webinars.
+We have announced the following dates for our upcoming ESCoE Economic Measurement Webinars.
 Please note that all webinars run 11.30am-12.30pm, and that some descriptions and titles are still to be confirmed.
 Look out for further details on our events page escoe.ac.uk/events.

 14 January: Martin Weale (King’s College London and ESCoE)